This is the first in a series of articles on giftedness, how to identify it, how it manifests, and how to manage it.

 What IQ measurement is considered gifted?

 Based on full scale IQs, such as the Weschler Intelligence Scales (WPPSI-IV; WISC-V; WAIS-IV), it is generally accepted that an IQ of 120 and above means “bright”, 130 and above is “gifted”, 145 and above is “highly gifted”, and 160 and above is “exceptionally gifted”.
-Often these scores are influenced by a heterogenous profile, where one or two scores are lower, affecting the score.
+Often these scores are influenced by a heterogenous profile.
+One or two scores may be lower, affecting the score.

 Learning challenges for gifted children

 I stopped handing in my schoolwork.
 I would go home and work on projects but then never be happy with what I wrote.
 These were not things I wanted to write, they were things I was told to write, to fulfill the teacher’s checkboxes so that their kids would do well, and she would look good.
 I wasn’t exploring my creativity or what I really thought.
-I stopped handing in my work.
-I stopped going to school.
-I stopped caring.
+I stopped going to school and I stopped caring.
 No one understood me anyway and what was the point of all of this nonsense.
-I got put a year back and put on medication.

 J. (16 years) – Highly gifted/clinical depression